Greek Orthodox Cathedral of the Annunciation (Baltimore): Expanding the Parish (1960s–1975)

+Cathedral Era (1975–2000)

-Another historic milestone was reached on March 23, 1975, when the Annunciation Church was designated as the Greek Orthodox Cathedral for the State of Maryland, with Metropolitan Silas bestowing the title in an impressive ceremony.
-It was a fitting conclusion to the 10-year pastorate of Father Bouyoucas, who departed later that year.
+In March 23, 1975, Annunciation Cathedral was designated as the Greek Orthodox Cathedral for the State of Maryland.
 The expanded role as a cathedral coincided with the arrival of The Rev. Constantine Monios as the new Cathedral Dean in November 1975.
-The pace of events soon quickened under his spiritual leadership.

-The acquisition of five townhouses (25, 27, 29, 31, and 33 W. Preston Street), across from the sanctuary in the late 1970s, led to the ambitious planning and construction of the Annunciation Orthodox Center which was dedicated in September 1984.
-During the 1980s, other capital improvement projects were also completed such as the Chapel of Holy Wisdom in the Education Building and the Chapel of the Holy Resurrection and mausoleum on the cemetery grounds.
-The arrival of The Rev. Louis Noplos as the new assistant priest in 1982 would mark the beginning of a new era of dedicated teamwork between clergy and laity.
-Father Noplos served as the assistant priest at Annunciation for 14 years until departing for a senior clergy assignment in the fall of 1996.
+In the late 1970s, the church acquisition of five townhouses on W. Preston Street, which led to the 1984 construction of the Annunciation Cathedral Orthodox Center.
+During the 1980s, other capital improvement projects were completed including the Chapel of Holy Wisdom in the Education Building and the Chapel of the Holy Resurrection and mausoleum on the cemetery grounds.
+In 1982, The Rev. Louis Noplos became assistant priest, serving Annunciation Cathedral for 14 years until departing in the fall of 1996.

-The 1990s saw additional restoration and beautification of the sanctuary, remodeling of the kitchen, construction of an elevator, and the acquisition of five additional townhouses for future use.
-In 1992, the Commission for Historical Architectural Preservation bestowed a historic designation upon the Annunciation Cathedral building.
-In 1996, parishioner Constantine Moralis was ordained to the Diaconate, and then Holy Priesthood, at Annunciation Cathedral and served as the assistant priest for six years.
-Youth programs were soon expanded, college campus ministries established, and the parish’s website was officially launched.
+The 1990s saw additional restoration of the sanctuary, remodeling of the kitchen, construction of an elevator, and the acquisition of five additional townhouses for future use.
+In 1992, the Commission for Historical Architectural Preservation bestowed a designation upon the Annunciation Cathedral building.
+In 1996, parishioner Constantine Moralis was ordained to the Diaconate, and then the Holy Priesthood at Annunciation Cathedral and served as the assistant priest for six years.
+During this period, Annunciation Cathedral's youth programs were expanded, college campus ministries established, and the parish’s website was officially launched.

-During its ninth decade, the Annunciation community also hosted and witnessed an event of great historic significance: the visit of Ecumenical Patriarch Bartholomew of Constantinople to the Annunciation Cathedral on October 23, 1997.
-In November 2000, the community honored Father Constantine Monios for completing 25 years of exemplary service and the social hall was dedicated and renamed in his honor.
-Sadly, one and half years later, on June 21, 2002, Father Monios “entered into rest” at the age of 68.
-It was the first time in parish history that a priest had died during his pastorate at Annunciation.
+On October 23, 1997, the Annunciation Cathedral community hosted the historic visit of Ecumenical Patriarch Bartholomew of Constantinople.
+On June 21, 2002, Father Monios died at the age of 68.